graph-thinking/onBoarding/README.md

 # Open Science at Graph Thinking - On boarding

+Get inspired by how to communicate with such a website - https://github.com/covidgraph/documentation/wiki

 Hereinafter the steps how to on board in such a community which is open in all the senses.

 The aim is to write data stories or linked data stories as [eggs shape](https://vis.sciencemag.org/eggs/) or